supercollider-quarks/redSys/README.md

 red system including mixers, effects, instruments, presets, tools, gui

-dependencies: TabbedView (should be automatically installed)
+dependencies: TabbedView quark (should be automatically installed)

 see redSysOverview in help

 ## changelog:

-* 180104 - new readme. cleanup helpfiles. fixed RedTapeRecorder, minor bugfix to RedTest
+* 180105 - new readme. dropped Conductor quark dependency. cleanup helpfiles. fixed RedTapeRecorder. minor bugfix to RedTest. major rewrite of redMatrixMixer and redMix.
 * 151124 - RedTapTempoGUI - alpha
 * 131228 - added default values for RedTime-new and some more examples
 * 130927 - minor speed up by replacing & with bitAnd, << with leftShift and >> with rightShift